faisalee/ExodusBin/README.md

 #### Exodus Execution

-You will need Java JRE 8 or higher to run this, I am using Java 10.0.2
+You will need Java JRE 8 or higher to run this, I am using Java 1.8.0_192

 ```
-C:\> java -version
+C:\>java -version
-java version "10.0.2" 2018-07-17
+java version "1.8.0_192"
-Java(TM) SE Runtime Environment 18.3 (build 10.0.2+13)
+Java(TM) SE Runtime Environment (build 1.8.0_192-b12)
-Java HotSpot(TM) 64-Bit Server VM 18.3 (build 10.0.2+13, mixed mode)
+Java HotSpot(TM) 64-Bit Server VM (build 25.192-b12, mixed mode)
 ```

 - For Windows, edit the `WindowsExec.cmd` script and modify the CLASSPATH to point to your `bin\resources` folder depending on where you extracted the ZIP file.

-- For Windows, edit the `exec` script and modify the CLASSPATH to point to your `bin/resources` folder depending on where you extracted the ZIP file.
+- For Linux/Mac, edit the `exec` script and modify the CLASSPATH to point to your `bin/resources` folder depending on where you extracted the ZIP file.

 *remember to keep the first dot `.` in the CLASSPATH as it needs to points back to your current path.*